tylervalentine/Kovacs-Little-Valentine-Final-Minecraft-Server/README.md

 ## Usage

-To start the Minecraft server locally, enter the local_server folder...
+##To start the Minecraft server locally, enter the local_server folder...

-Edit the start_command.sh file and enter your auth token:
+Edit the start_command.sh file and enter your auth token (get ngrok auth token from ngrok.com):
 ```
 ngrok authtoken <auth token here>
 ```